Prathamgupta19/Prathamgupta19/README.md

-# Hello there!
-I am Pratham, and I love to create!
+# "Hello, I'm Pratham, and I strive to turn ideas into impactful solutions."

-## A little bit about me:
+## Get to know me better.
 I am an Undergraduate researcher who loves to make projects.
 I'm intrigued by Robotics, Drones, Machine Learning, Electronics, and Communication.

 ---